-A Chair
+Chair

-The primary responsibilities of the chair are set forth in Faculty Rule 3335-3-35, http://trustees.osu.edu/rules/university-rules.html.
+The primary responsibilities of the chair are set forth in Faculty Rule 3335-3-35.
 This rule requires the chair to develop, in consultation with the faculty, a Pattern of Administration with specified minimum content.
-The rule, along with Faculty Rule 3335-6, http://trustees.osu.edu/rules/university-rules.html, also requires the chair to prepare, in consultation with the faculty, a document setting forth policies and procedures pertinent to promotion and tenure.
+The rule, along with Faculty Rule 3335-6, also requires the chair to prepare, in consultation with the faculty, a document setting forth policies and procedures pertinent to promotion and tenure.